AherRahul/portfolio-v1/content/articles/00-understand-javascript-complete/understand-javascript-complete-11-6.md

 ---
-title: "Understanding Unions & Any"
+title: Understanding Unions & Any
-description: "Learn how to effectively use Union and Any types in TypeScript to write cleaner, safer code while avoiding common pitfalls with practical examples."
+description: Learn how to effectively use Union and Any types in TypeScript to write cleaner, safer code while avoiding common pitfalls with practical examples.
-datePublished: 2026-02-13
+datePublished: 2026-02-21
-dateModified: 2026-02-13
+dateModified: 2026-02-21
 topics:
   - javascript
 courseName: 00-understand-javascript-complete
 showOnArticles: false
 featured: false
+published: true
 ---